"Your Remote Control Mower Experts!"

-We have the answer to these slope mowing problems with our exclusive hydro-static lineup.
+We have the answer to maintaining steep hills with our hydro-static lineup.
 By placing the operator out of harm's way, safety concerns are virtually eliminated.
-By not having a 200pound rider on top, combined with and industrial grade track drive design, commercial models such as the TRX-34 remote control lawn mower are able to achieve a very low center of gravity giving it slope mowing capabilities entering the 40 degree range.
-I do not expect to see these 34-60 inch robots replacing the traditional tractors in which the DOT crews need when maintaining hundreds of acres along the highway, but our current line of commercial equipment is being used by lawn care professionals in mountain regions from around the globe.
+By not having a 200 pound rider on top, combined with an industrial grade track drive design, commercial models such as the TRX-34 remote control lawn mower are able to achieve a very low center of gravity giving it slope mowing capabilities entering the 40 degree range.
+I do not expect to see these 34-60 inch mowers replacing the traditional tractors in which the DOT crews need when maintaining hundreds of acres along the highway, but our current line of commercial equipment is being used by lawn care professionals in mountain regions.
 We plan on releasing a hydraulic powered industrial line in the near future to offer a solution to large area slope mowing that the DOT departments just might be more interested in.
 For the latest updates, follow us on Twitter with the link above or check out our shop talk pages from time to time.

 New Albany, MS | 1-(662)266-7256